Sonnenstein Euthanasia Centre: Early history

-Systematic killing of patients
+Systematic murder of patients

-As part of what later became the so-called Action T4, six death institutes were set up in 1940 and 1941 across the German Reich under the direction of the branches of the Nazi Party, overseen by a specially-created control centre for the extermination programme, established at Tiergartenstraße 4 in Berlin.
-These institutes were responsible for gassing 70,000 mentally ill and mentally retarded patients from psychiatric institutions, old peoples homes, nursing homes and hospitals.
+As part of the program later known as "Action T4", six killing centres were set up in 1940 and 1941 across the German Reich under the direction of the branches of the Nazi Party, overseen by a specially-created control centre for the extermination programme, established at Tiergartenstraße 4 in Berlin.
+These institutes were responsible for gassing 70,000 mentally ill and intellectually disabled patients from psychiatric institutions, old peoples homes, nursing homes and hospitals.
 One of these extermination clinics was located in Pirna-Sonnenstein under the direction of the doctor, Horst Schumann.
 His successors were Kurt Borm (code name "Dr. Storm"), Klaus Endruweit (code name "Dr. Bader"), Curt Schmalenbach (code name "Dr. Palm") and Ewald Wortmann (code name "Dr. Friede").